Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Preliminaries

 \subsection{HEP and homotopy equivalence}

 Let $X$ be a topological space.
-Given a closed subset $A$ of $X$, the pair $(X,A)$ is said to have the {\em homotopy extension property} (HEP for short), if for every space $Y$ and continuous mapping $F:\,X\X\{0\}\cup A\X I\ra Y$, there exists a continuous map $\~{F}:\,X\X I\ra Y$ such that $\~{F}$ is an extension of $F$. \bp[\rm\cite{Ryb}] The pair $(X,A)$ has the HEP if and only if $A$ is a strong deformation retract of one of its open neighbourhoods. \ep Let $A$ and $B$ be two closed subsets of $X$.
+Given a closed subset $A$ of $X$, the pair $(X,A)$ is said to have the {\em homotopy extension property} (HEP for short), if for every space $Y$ and continuous mapping $F:\,X\X\{0\}\cup A\X I\ra Y$, there exists a continuous map $\~{F}:\,X\X I\ra Y$ such that $\~{F}$ is an extension of $F$. \bp[\rm\cite{Ryb}] The pair $(X,A)$ has the HEP if and only if $A$ is a strong deformation retract of one of its open neighborhoods. \ep Let $A$ and $B$ be two closed subsets of $X$.
 The {\em quotient space} $B/A$ is defined as follows.
 If $A\neq\es$, then the space $B/A$ is obtained by collapsing $A$ to a single point $[A]$ in $B\cup A$.
 If $A=\es$, we choose a single isolated point $*\notin B$ and define $B/A$ to be the space $B\cup\{*\}$ equipped with the sum topology.
 In the latter case we still use the notation $[A]$ to denote the base point $*$.

 We have a homotopy equivalence of quotient spaces as follows, see \cite{Wang}.

 \bp Let $A$ and $B$ be two closed subsets of $X$.
 Suppose $(X,A)$ has the HEP and that $B$ is a strong deformation retract of $A$.
 Then $(X/A,[A])\simeq (X/B,[B])$. \ep